Azure/autorest/docs/proposals/generator-specific-settings/literate-configuration.md

 > `AutoRest.exe readme.md --some-value=true --num-cowbells=3`

+See example 3c and the [azure-rest-api-specs repository](https://github.com/Azure/azure-rest-api-specs/tree/current/specification) to see guards in action.

 #### JSONPath document reference

 [JSONPath](http://goessner.net/articles/JsonPath/) will be used to reference nodes in the swagger document object model.